-Best practice information on all James Hardie products can be found in our installation manuals and technical specifications or at www.jameshardie.co.nz.
+Best practice information on all Hardie[TM] fibre cement products can be found in our installation manuals and technical specifications or at www.jameshardie.co.nz.

 If there is additional concern about silica exposure levels, you should always consult a qualified industrial hygienist.